jerryscript-project/iotjs/docs/api/IoT.js-API-Process.md

 ### process.arch
 * {string}

-The `arch` proeprty returns the processor architercture identifier that the IoT.js process is currently running on.
+The `arch` property returns the processor architecture identifier that the IoT.js process is currently running on.
 For instance `'arm'`, `'ia32'`, `'x64'`, or `'unknown'`.

 ### process.argv